 The information in this section will tell you what to expect after your surgery, both during your hospital stay and after you leave the hospital.
 You will learn how to safely recover from your surgery.
 Write down any questions you have and be sure to ask your doctor or nurse.

-Your surgery will take about 3 to 5 hours.
 When you wake up after your surgery, you will be in the Post-Anesthesia Care Unit (PACU).

 You will have several different types of drainage tubes in your body.
+The types of tubes will depend on the type of urinary diversion that was created for you.

 Your visitors can see you briefly in the PACU, usually within 90 minutes after you arrive there.
 A member of the nursing staff will explain the guidelines to them.